Detection and Feature Selection in Sparse Mixture Models: Introduction

-More closely related to what we do here, \cite{azizyan13} consider the task of clustering a sparse symmetric mixture of two Gaussians in high-dimensions with identity covariance matrix.
+Related to our proposal of coordinate-wise methods presented in \secref{coord}, \cite{chan10} test each coordinate for unimodality and prove variable selection consistency in a nonparametric setting.
+Similar in spirit, \cite{jin2014important} propose\footnote{ This work appeared after the initial version of the present paper was made publicly available.} the selection of features based on coordinate-wise Kolmogorov-Smirnov goodness-of-fit testing.
+Their setting is slightly different from ours as the number of mixtures in their paper is allowed to be larger than $2$ but the covariance matrix is restricted to be diagonal and the distributions are supposed to be asymmetric.
+Nevertheless, when specialized to a common framework (two components, diagonal unknown covariance matrix, $\nu\neq 1/2$), their detection rates and ours are the same. \cite{azizyan13} consider the task of clustering a sparse symmetric mixture of two Gaussians in high-dimensions with identity covariance matrix.
 They prove a minimax lower bound for some clustering error, but do not exhibit any method that matches that lower bound.
-Instead, they also propose a coordinate-wise approach which is almost identical to one of the methods considered by \citep{amini2009high} (see below) and is very similar to what we do in \secref{coord}.
+Instead, they propose a coordinate-wise approach which is almost identical to one of the methods considered by \citep{amini2009high} (see below) and is very similar to what we do in \secref{coord}.
 This work is closely related to what we obtain in \secref{known} (specialized to $\bSigma = \bI$) and in \secref{coord}.
-The same authors propose\cref{note:after} in \citep{azizyan2014efficient} a combination of learning the parameters of the Gaussian mixture model using \citep{2014arXiv1404.4997H} and then applying sparse linear discriminant analysis, but their results are not directly comparable to our as they assume that $\bSigma^{-1}\Delta\mu$ (instead of $\Delta\mu$) is sparse.
+The same authors propose\cref{note:after} in \citep{azizyan2014efficient} to first learn the parameters of the Gaussian mixture model using \citep{2014arXiv1404.4997H} and then apply sparse linear discriminant analysis.
+Their results are not directly comparable to ours as they assume that $\bSigma^{-1}\Delta\mu$ (instead of $\Delta\mu$) is sparse.